top of page

 A World-class case study for subsurface uncertainty

 It’s not been plain sailing for Forties with wide ranges of oil in place estimations through the life of the field as new data (or new operators) have come in.
 This makes it an excellent case study for teaching geoscience and engineering students the uncertainty involved in understanding the subsurface.
 In September 2025, exactly 50 years since the Forties started flowing oil, I took my class back in time to 1969 following the discovery of the Arbroath Field and posed the question- where do we drill next?
 This provided an opportunity to generate a gross depositional map to reconstruct what the North Sea looked like 55 million years ago when the Forties reservoir sandstone was laid down.
-These maps were generated using information from a small number of wells drilled in the area in 1969 and then used to assess the likely chance of encountering the various aspects of the petroleum system: reservoir; seal; and charge.
+Well data was used to assess the likely chance of encountering the various aspects of the petroleum system: reservoir; seal; and charge.
 The resulting ‘common risk segment’ maps allowed us to identify a fairway of high chance of success of finding a hydrocarbon accumulation.

 Legacy of a Field

 Since production began, the Forties Field has produced billions of barrels of oil, forming the backbone of the UK’s offshore oil industry and supporting decades of economic activity.
-Its geology continues to be studied because it’s a classic example of deep-marine turbidite reservoirs — one of the world’s major types of petroleum reservoirs, and now similar deports are being assessed for their potential for use as carbon capture and sequestration stores.
+Its geology continues to be studied because it stands as a classic example of deep-marine turbidite reservoirs — one of the world’s major types of petroleum reservoirs, and now these deposits are being assessed for their potential for use as carbon sequestration stores.

 Fifty years on from first oil, the Forties Field remains far more than a production milestone in the UK’s energy history.
-It is a living laboratory for understanding the challenges of subsurface interpretation, the value of data integration, and the importance of embracing uncertainty in geoscience decision-making.
-From its discovery in the early days of North Sea exploration to its mature phase as a data-rich producing field, Forties demonstrates how geological insight underpins both commercial success and technological innovation.
-As the UK transitions toward a lower-carbon energy system, the lessons learned from Forties — in reservoir characterisation, risk communication, and long-term subsurface management — are directly transferable to emerging applications such as carbon capture and storage.
+It is a living laboratory for understanding the challenges of subsurface interpretation, the value of data integration, and the importance of effective communication of uncertainty in geoscience decision-making.
+From its early days of exploration to its data-rich late-life production phase, it demonstrates that geological research and modeling directly add value to the energy industry.
+As the UK transitions toward a low-carbon energy system, the lessons learned from Forties — in reservoir characterisation, risk communication, and long-term subsurface management — are directly transferable to emerging applications such as carbon capture and storage.
 In this way, Forties’ legacy is not only defined by the oil it has produced, but by the knowledge it continues to provide for the next generation of geoscientists and the future of subsurface energy solutions.

 --- Keep Exploring ---